PavanRangani/docs/docs/prd/philanthropy/export.md

       - If both `Pending` and `Paid` payments are available then show total of `Approved amount` for pending payment and `Paid` amount for paid.
   - Total Amount
     - show total amount of raw.

+- Sorting

+  - Primary sorting on the alphabetical order of the organization name, Secondary sorting on the alphabetically order of the Project name.